bravetechnologycoop/BraveButtons/README.md

 1. send a message to the `#buttons-aa-general` Slack channel letting everyone know that the deployment is finished and list the changes in this deployment from the `CHANGELOG`

+# How to deploy a new version of the Lambda function

+1. cd into the `lambda` directory

+1. run `./setup_lambda.sh`

+1. login to the AWS account for the envrionment where you want to deploy the version

+1. navigate to Lambda --> Functions

+1. click on 'lora-parse'

+1. click on 'Upload from' --> .zip file

+1. upload the newly generated file `lambda/buttons_lambda.zip`

 # How to set up a local server dev environment

 1. clone this repository